chiliseed/hub/README.rst

 How to Get Started
 ------------------

-Once you have Chiliseed hub running, you will need a set of AWS credentials and at least one user in the hub.
+Once you have Chiliseed Hub running, you will need a set of AWS credentials and at least one user in the Hub.

 AWS Credentials
 ^^^^^^^^^^^^^^^

-To get AWS credentials, you will first have to signup `here <https://portal.aws.amazon.com/billing/signup#/start>`_ for an AWS account.
+To get AWS credentials, you will first have to sign up `here <https://portal.aws.amazon.com/billing/signup#/start>`_ for an AWS account.

-Once you have an account, create a new user for Chiliseed, assign it to Admins group and select programmatic access.
+Once you have an account, go ahead and create a new user for Chiliseed, assign it to the Admins group and select programmatic access.
-This is required in order to allow the hub to modify the infrastructure on your behalf.
+This is required in order to allow the Hub to modify the infrastructure on your behalf.
 Remember the keys, as you will need to provide them to the system.

-Each environment can have different set of aws keys.
-This allows the hub to maintain staging in account A and production in account B.
+Each environment can have different set of AWS keys.
+This allows the Hub to maintain staging in account A and production in account B.

 Hub User
 ^^^^^^^^

-Hub has a built-in command to create new users:
+Chiliseed Hub has a built-in command to create new users:

 .. code-block:: bash

     docker-compose exec api python manage.py create_user <email> <password> <organization-name>

-You can also assign the user admin privileges by providing: ``--is-superuser=True`` flag.
+You can also assign the user admin privileges by providing the ``--is-superuser=True`` flag.

-Whoever will be operating the hub, should have admin privileges.
+Whoever will be operating the Hub should have admin privileges.

 Chiliseed CLI
 ^^^^^^^^^^^^^

-With a set of aws and chiliseed credentials in hand, you can now start creating and deploying to the cloud.
+With a set of AWS and Chiliseed credentials at hand, you can now start creating and deploying to the cloud.

-1. To simplify your work with chiliseed, export to env your Chiliseed user credentials:
+1. To simplify your work with Chiliseed, export your Chiliseed user credentials to your env:

     .. code-block:: bash